-Also think about replacing an old furnace, especially if yours is older than 15 years.
+Consider replacing an old furnace, especially if yours is more than 15 years old.
 New high-efficiency furnaces are far more efficient than older models.
+Consider purchasing a heat pump for dependable and efficient heating.
+Coldclimate heat pumps are now available as well.